Fast Distributed Inference Serving for Large Language Models: Introduction

-We implement a system prototype of \sysname based on NVIDIA FasterTransformer~\cite{fastertransformer}.
-We evaluate \sysname on different configurations of GPT models with a range of workloads with varying job arrival rate, burstiness and size.
-In particular, we evaluate the end-to-end performance of \sysname for GPT-3 175B (the largest GPT-3 model) on 16 NVIDIA A100 GPUs.
-We also evaluate the design choices and scalability of \sysname.
-The experiments show that compared to the state-of-the-art solution Orca, \sysname improves the average and tail JCT by up to 5.1$\times$ and 6.4$\times$, respectively.
+We implement a system prototype of \sysname and integrate many optimization techniques like PagedAttention~\cite{vllm}.
+We evaluate \sysname on different configurations of LLMs with real-world LLM inference workloads.
+In particular, we evaluate the end-to-end performance of \sysname for OPT-175B~\cite{zhang2022opt} (an open-source LLM similar to the largest GPT-3 model) on 16 NVIDIA A100 GPUs.
+The experiments show that compared to the state-of-the-art solution vLLM~\cite{vllm}, \sysname improves the throughput by up to 31.4$\times$ and 17.9$\times$ under the same average and tail latency requirements, respectively.